Kingdom of Vaspurakan

 vaspurakan

-In the 13th century part of Vaspurakan was liberated by Zakarids.
-But soon was conquered by Mongols, then by Ottoman Turks.
+During the 13th century, parts of Vaspurakan were liberated by the Zakarids, but they were soon conquered by the Mongols and later by the Ottoman Turks.

 Rulers